xtreamwayz/html-form-validator/docs/latest/example-recaptcha.md

 ---
-title: "Example: Recaptcha"
+title: Example Recaptcha
-type: "project"
+type: project
-layout: "page"
+layout: page
-project: "html-form-validator"
+project: html-form-validator
-version: "1.0"
+version: v1
 ---

 Sometimes you need to validate javascript generated from fields.
 This is easy with the `data-input-name` and